tkhduracell/garmin-grafana/README.md

 1. Clone this repository with the command `git clone https://github.com/arpanghosh8453/garmin-grafana.git`.
 Change your working directory with `cd garmin-grafana`.
 Then create a folder named `garminconnect-tokens` inside the current folder (`garmin-grafana`) with the command `mkdir garminconnect-tokens`.
 Run `chown -R 1000:1000 garminconnect-tokens` to change the ownership of the garminconnect-tokens folder (so the `garmin-fetch-data` container's internal user can use it to store the Authentication tokens).
 You can also run `chmod -R 777 garminconnect-tokens` to make the folder generally available for every user on the system if you keep getting `PermissionError` during script execution.
 Cloning this repository allows you to maintain the forder and files structure, and allows you to use Grafana self-privisioning database.

-2. Create a empty `compose.yml` file inside the current `garmin-grafana` folder with the content of the given [compose-example.yml](./compose-example.yml) or simply rename the present `compose-example.yml` file to `compose.yml` with `mv compose-example.yml compose.yml` ( Change the environment variables inside according to instructions )
+2. Create an empty `compose.yml` file inside the current `garmin-grafana` folder with the content of the given [compose-example.yml](./compose-example.yml) or simply rename the present `compose-example.yml` file to `compose.yml` with `mv compose-example.yml compose.yml` ( Change the environment variables inside according to instructions )

 3. You can use two additional environment variables `GARMINCONNECT_EMAIL` and `GARMINCONNECT_BASE64_PASSWORD` to add the login information directly. otherwise you will need to enter them in the initial setup phase when prompted.
 If you are not using these environment variables to pass your garmin Connect login informations, you must remove them altogether (remove the full lines including the variable names or comment out with a `#` in front of the variable names - as done in the example be default) from the compose file - leaving them to placeholder values or empty values might lead to invalid login attempt and possibily `401 Client Error`.
 Please note that here the password must be encoded with [Base64](http://base64encode.org/) when using the `GARMINCONNECT_BASE64_PASSWORD` ENV variable.
 This is to ensure your Garmin Connect password is not in plaintext in the compose file.
 The script will decode it and use it when required.
 If you set these two ENV variables and do not have two factor authentication (via SMS or email), you can directly jump to `step 5`.
 If you are in mainland China and use Garmin-cn account you need to set `GARMINCONNECT_IS_CN=True`